 - Your overall total intake is by far the most crucial factor when it comes to protein.
 Details like timing and type are far less important, as long as you get enough protein over the day as a whole.
 Choosing a protein powder is more about convenience and preference.
 Whey protein slightly edges out the other options as the best protein powder for men and women over 50, though.

-If you enjoyed this article, be sure to check out our complete guide to building muscle after 50.
+If you enjoyed this article about the best protein powder for men and women over 50 , be sure to check out our complete guide to building muscle after 50.
 Protein might be important for your results, but pounding the protein won’t help you pack on the muscle if your training isn’t on point.
 Strength training is also essential for healthy and functional aging.
-Not to mention that it keeps your body looking young.

 - Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids.

 - Scientific Opinion on Dietary Reference Values for Protein.

 - Br J Sports Med.
 2018 Mar;52(6):376-384.
 A systematic review, meta-analysis and meta-regression of the effect of protein supplementation on resistance training-induced gains in muscle mass and strength in healthy adults.

 - J Nutr.
 2017 May;147(5):850-857.
 Indicator Amino Acid-Derived Estimate of Dietary Protein Requirement for Male Bodybuilders on a Nontraining Day Is Several-Fold Greater than the Current Recommended Dietary Allowance.

 - Nutrients.
 2015 Aug; 7(8): 6874–6899.
 Protein Requirements and Recommendations for Older People: A Review.